pawurb/pg-locks-monitor/README.md

 ## Testing the notification channels

-Before configuring a recurring invocation of the `snapshot!` method, it's recommended to first manually trigger the notification to test the configured channels.
+Before enabling a recurring invocation of the `snapshot!` method, it's recommended to first manually trigger the notification to test the configured channels.

 You can generate an _"artificial"_ blocking lock and observe it by running the following code in the Rails console: